russcollier/Tank/README.md

 Tank
 ==========

-A lightweight [inversion of control container](http://en.wikipedia.org/wiki/Inversion_of_control) for Python, inspired by the [Castle project's](http://www.castleproject.org/) [Windsor container](http://docs.castleproject.org/Windsor.MainPage.ashx).
+Tank is a lightweight [inversion of control container](http://en.wikipedia.org/wiki/Inversion_of_control) (IoC) for Python, inspired by the [Castle project's](http://www.castleproject.org/) [Windsor container](http://docs.castleproject.org/Windsor.MainPage.ashx).

+If you follow some established software development best practices like single responsibility, coding to interfaces/abstractions, dependency injection, etc. you can become forced to build smaller, more focused comonents.
+However, the trade off is typically increased complexity around object creation because in order to create one component, you may need to create several other components, which require other components, and so on and so forth.

+Using an IoC container like Tank, you can reduce some of this object creation complexity in your own code by making it the container's problem.

 Overview
 ========